ePages-de/epages-docs/_posts/2015-09-28-service-discovery.md

 ## Dynamic Service Registration

 So far, service discovery works fine, but how do the services register with the Consul agent on the hosts on which they are started?
 To solve this, we introduce another component, [Registrator](http://gliderlabs.com/registrator/latest/).
 This is a so-called service registry bridge for Docker.
-What it actually does is nicely summarized on their website:
+What it actually does is nicely summarised on their website:

 >Registrator automatically registers and deregisters services for any Docker container by inspecting containers as they come online.
 Registrator supports pluggable service registries, which currently includes Consul, etcd and SkyDNS 2.